NixOS/rfcs/rfcs/0171-fetch-from-github.md

 # Motivation
 [motivation]: #motivation

 This will hopefully provide immediate feedback that an FOD contains a stale hash.
 One must either build the FOD without the previous FOD in their Nix store, or run the FOD build with `--check` to verify that the FOD is not stale.
-Although fetchFromGithub is one of many fetchers; it is very common, and generally has a user specify the source information in granular which makes intent clear.
+Although fetchFromGithub is one of many fetchers; it is very common, and generally has a user specify granular source information which makes differentiating between sources easy.

 As a secondary effect, this will also give a more meaningful name to the FODs than "source".
 E.g. `/nix/store/...-source -> /nix/store/...-protobuf-v24.1-src`